ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 *Acartia* infested by bopyrids.
 Reduced basal metabolisms may improve thermal tolerance.
 Reduced metabolism may also hinder the thermal stress response though if ATP limitation affects the production of HSPs.

-# Other things to add

-Depending on the number of similar studies, it might be possible to add a small meta-analysis on the effects of parasitism on CTmax.